-It is used in any kind of portable electronic gadgets such as laptops, tablets, computers, MP3 players, PDAs, video game consoles, electronic keyboards, synthesizers, mobile phones, and digital cameras.
+It is used in any kind of portable electronic gadget such as laptops, tablets, computers, MP3 players, PDAs, video game consoles, electronic keyboards, synthesizers, mobile phones, and digital cameras.

 Talking of memory cards you might have come across TF memory cards and microSD memory cards and often felt confused about two of these cards whether they are identical or different.

 So let’s talk about both of these memory cards and how what is the actual difference between these two storage cards.
 Memory cards are also referred as: